Opera Extensions: messaging example

 Let’s skip the ranting about lack of documentation (hint hint) and look at the fundamental flaws in the original Communicating between popup and injected script example.
 You can download the modified version of it that attempts to display the page title.
 I also documented the steps to reproduce two bugs in it.

-3. The above also means that the channel is not re-established once a new popup opens – even if it’s on the same tab.
-I suspect that if (port) is supposed to check whether the channel is still active, but (potentially – due to a browser bug) it returns a truthy value, hence the new channel is not sent to the popup.
+is supposed to check whether the channel is still active, but (potentially – due to a browser bug) it returns a truthy value, hence the new channel is not sent to the popup. - The check inside

 The solution